CasualPyDev/pgn2scid/README.md

 pgn2scid requires Python 3.4 or newer.
 For Windows users there's a pre-build executable available so that there's no need to download Python first.
 In this case just download and unzip the file 'pgn2scid_win_executable.zip'.
 It contains everything you need to run pgn2scid as well as the pdf manual.

-Fore more information on how to install and use pgn2scid please read the pdf manual.
+Fore more information on how to install and use pgn2scid please read the mentioned pdf manual.